 currently executing frame index

-Invalid param values (not defined in the table above) result in an exceptional halt.
+Undefined param values result in an exceptional halt.

 This opcode loads one 32-byte word of data from frame input.
 Gas cost: 3 (matches CALLDATALOAD).